pjournal/mef03g-polatalemd-r/index.md

 ### ODD Assignment (Group)

-You can see our assignment on this [link] (ODD Car Sales Analysis.Rmd).
+You can see our assignment on this [link] (https://github.com/pjournal/mef03g-polatalemd-r/blob/master/ODD%20Car%20Sales%20Analysis.Rmd).